RedPitaya/HAMlab-doc/HAMlab/source/quickStart/start.rst

 .. note::

-	Currently keyer is not supported by software.
-Software support for it will be availabe in one of incomming software updates.
+	Keyer is supported only with software 0.97-93 or later.
+Please check for software update.

 Phones **(3)** (optional if speakers are not connected)